neoclide/coc-python/Readme.md

 - Checkout `:h coc-status` to have statusline integration with coc.nvim, so you can get download status.
 - When jedi is not enabled, Language server would be downloaded, make sure you have coc statusline integrated, checkout `:h coc-status`.
 - [Install a linter](https://code.visualstudio.com/docs/python/linting) to get errors and warnings -- you can further customize linting rules to fit your needs.
-- Select your preferred Python interpreter/version/environment using the `Select Interpreter` command.
+- Select your preferred Python interpreter/version/environment using the `python.setInterpreter` command.
   - **Note** the autoselected python interpreter could be wrong, make sure select the right one for you.
 - Install `ctags` for Workspace Symbols, from [here](http://ctags.sourceforge.net/), or using `brew install ctags` on macOS.